percona/psmysql-docs/docs/glossary.md

 Once a transaction is committed, it will remain so.

+## Environment Variable

+A variable that stores configuration settings for a software program or operating system.

 ## Foreign Key

 A referential constraint between two tables.
 Example: A purchase order in the purchase\_orders table must have been made by a customer that exists in the customers table.